 While the specific interest(s) or mission of our strategic alliance partners differ, each with their particular interest or agenda, together we gather and disseminate the collective work of all.
 The strategic alliance concept is intrinsic to JHA doctrine of bringing the Sefarad saga, with all its complexities and effects, to the "Public Domain".
-Most of our ally organizations operate unilaterally, independent of one another.
+Most of our strategic partners operate unilaterally, independent of one another.
 Jewish Heritage Alliance, as the name suggests, brings these autonomous organization and their respective work to a central platform, thereby providing (a greater) impact of the collective.

 Netanya, a Mediterranean resort city in central Israel, well-known for its sandy beaches, is also home to Netanya Academic College, a learning center that provided higher education to the million residents of the Sharon and periphery, including thousands of immigrants as well as native-born Israelis.
 The college is accredited by the Council for Higher Education to award Bachelor’s and Master’s degrees in a wide range of subjects, such as Law, Business Administration, Computer Science and Mathematics, Behavioral Sciences, Communications, Insurance, and Banking & Finance.
 The College faculty consists of professors and scientists of renown who hold Ph.D. degrees from leading universities worldwide.